About Me

 Normally, my family has a garden every year, but this year I made two new flower beds; something I had never done before.
 Both started a garden from a grassy lawn.
 The bed of herbaceous and woody perennials along the side of the house is the closest to a flower bed I had ever planted.
 Or, perhaps the full strips of daffodils, naked ladies, and peonies in the "way back" backyard.
 No, this was the first time I put sunflowers, zinnias, gladiolus, gazanias, snapdragons, and more into one bed without having a single vegetable.
 But, what when the days were too hot or rainy to work outside in the garden?

-I picked up watercolors.
+I picked up watercolors and worked with flowers I collected and dried from my garden.
 Something that I never imagined I would be "good at."
 Even the days where I spent all of my time painting and gardening, it still left hours to do nothing.
 During this time, I joined the wave of people online looking for ways to replace the lost craft fairs.
 I entered a lot of online fairs on Facebook and essentially screamed into the endless internet void about my Etsy shop.
 It was during this time, too, I assumed it wasn't possible to ship plants reliably.
 That is something else COVID taught me was untrue.